 Anxiety disorders are characterized by symptoms such as restlessness, fatigue, irritability, muscle tension, excessive worry, and the inability to sleep.
 Some who suffer from anxiety disorders will abuse drugs in an effort to cope with or relieve their symptoms, such as using sedatives like alcohol or benzodiazepines to treat insomnia and sleep disorders.
 Over time, these individuals can become dependent on these substances because they use them regularly in high amounts to self-medicate.

 Drugs and alcohol may work to temporarily relieve symptoms of anxiety disorders.
-However, substance abuse carries the risk for more serious problems like dependence and addiction.
+However, substance abuse carries the risk of more serious problems like dependence and addiction.
 Many times, substance abuse can worsen anxiety disorders due to the way drugs and alcohol upset the balance of certain brain chemicals and hormones.

 What Are the Treatments for Co-occurring Disorders?